azraerl/serenity/README.md

 After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
 Do not worry about this part as the installation will replace this graphics settings.
 Start the game and exit once you're in the main menu.

-### Downgrade Skyrim Anniversary Edition to Special Edition
+#### Downgrade Skyrim Anniversary Edition to Special Edition

 **Serenity 2 is not compatible with either the Skyrim Anniversary Edition or the free Anniversary Update and there is no estimated time frame for when this may change.**

-The Anniversary Edition and Anniversary Update make a number of fundamental changes which mean many critical tools, such as SKSE and mods that rely on those tools, need to be updated.
+The Anniversary Edition and Anniversary Update makes a number of fundamental changes which means many critical tools, such as SKSE and mods that rely on those tools, need to be updated.

 If your Skyrim Special Edition received an update through Steam anytime after November 11, 2021, you have the Anniversary Update.
 Note that it might be automatically updated by Steam even if you have disabled updates.